About Nea Kavala Refugee Camp

 Activities in our Drop Centre:

 Our volunteers live in the villages of Polykastro, Axoupoli and Pigi, which are located approx. 10 minutes drive from Nea Kavala.
-All three villages are a short distance from each other.
 Most volunteers live in hotels in Polykastro or in apartments through our contacts in the villages.
 More information about renting a bed or apartment can be obtained by contacting one of our coordinators after your trip has been approved.